CircuitSetup/Flux-Capacitor_backup/README.md

 Alternatively, you can have your FC learn the codes of another IR remote control.
 Most remotes with a carrier signal of 38kHz (which most IR remotes use) will work.
 However, some remote controls, expecially ones for TVs, send keys repeatedly and/or send different codes alternately.
 If you had the FC learn a remote and the keys are not (always) recognized afterwards, that remote is of that type and cannot be used.

-To start the learning process, hold the Time Travel button for a few seconds, until the chasing LEDs stop and [blink twice](#appendix-b-led-signals).
+First, go to the Config Portal, uncheck *TCD connected by wire* on the Setup page and save.
+The FC reboots.
+Afterwards, to start the learning process, hold the Time Travel button for a few seconds, until the chasing LEDs stop and [blink twice](#appendix-b-led-signals).
 Then press "0" on your remote, which the FC will [visually acknowledge](#appendix-b-led-signals).
 Then press "1", wait for the acknowledgement, and so on.
 Enter your keys in the following order:

 ```0 - 1 - 2 - 3 - 4 - 5 - 6 - 7 - 8 - 9 - * - # - Arrow up - Arrow down - Arrow left - Arrow right - OK```